 What makes this horse special is its fifth gait, the tölt, which is comparable to a running walk.
 Most riders can master it fairly quickly; it's fast, comfortable and enables the horse to cover great distances.

-On the Highland Escape you change horses once or twice a day and as you ride, the herd of up to fifty loose horses travels with you.
-You spend four nights in comfortable cottages and three nights in simple mountain huts and refuges which are comfortable, but with limited facilities.
+On the Wilderness Expedition you change horses once or twice a day and as you ride, the herd of up to fifty loose horses travels with you.
+You spend three nights in comfortable cottages and four nights in simple mountain huts and refuges which are comfortable, but with limited facilities.
 Showers are may not be available on these nights and sleeping bags are required.

 Much of the riding is at a tölt which can be fast so you need to be a confident rider able to adapt to different riding styles.
 General fitness is as important as riding experience due to the long hours in the saddle.

-Accommodation is three nights in comfortable cottages in Varmahlíð, three nights in simple mountain refuges and one night in a hotel with private facilities in Reykjavik.
+Accommodation is three nights in comfortable cottages in Varmahlíð and four nights in simple mountain refuges.

 Showers are available on certain nights and on others there may be natural thermal pools.
 Some nights there may only be cold water available, sometimes in the form of a stream!